jon-harper/OmniBox/docs/history/index.md

 - Lower bay trays for buck converters and simple, 4-point mounts are now Fusion 360 templates.
 - New trays can be added by modifying the Fusion template and exporting the results.
 - The template includes mounts with fans and the new half-length size.
+- Added support for 5A DROK buck converter and a single 40mm fan.

 ### Documentation & Repository
 - Broke out product support documentation across three pages.
 Each product includes images and mounting hardware.